By John Riehm, M.D.

 Every year, the Asthma and Allergy Foundation of America names the “Worst Cities in the United States for Spring Allergies.”
 And every year, Louisville makes it into the top 5.
 In 2014, Louisville was #1.
 This year Louisville was #2, behind Jackson, Miss.

 Why does Louisville Top the List?

-The Foundation calculates it rankings by looking at the number of prescriptions filled for allergy and asthma medications, the number of allergists relative to the population base, and the pollen levels in general.
-By this measure, Louisville will most likely, always be in the top 10.
+The foundation calculates its rankings by looking at the number of prescriptions filled for allergy and asthma medications, the number of allergists relative to the population base, and the pollen levels.
+By these measures, Louisville will most likely, always be in the top 10.

-However, the idea that people who suffer from environmental allergies can get theirs to disappear by moving to a different city is false.
-There are genetic factors that drive environmental allergies, and people who move to other climes will usually develop environmental allergies in that area too after a period of time.
+However, the idea that people who suffer from environmental allergies can find relief by moving to a different city is false.
+Genetic factors drive environmental allergies, and people who move to other climates will usually develop environmental allergies in that area, too, after a period of time.

 A-Z Allergy Topics

 - Clean Air

 - Drug Reactions